 Tesla values the work done by security researchers in improving the security of our products and service offerings.
 We are committed to working with this community to verify, reproduce, and respond to legitimate reported vulnerabilities.
 We encourage the community to participate in our responsible reporting process.
 To register as a pre-approved, good-faith security researcher and register a vehicle as a research-registered vehicle, please submit requests to VulnerabilityReporting@tesla.com.

-For vehicle or product related services
+For vehicle or energy product

 While we use Bugcrowd as a platform for rewarding all issues, please report vehicle and product related issues directly to firstname.lastname@example.org, using our PGP key to encrypt reports containing sensitive information.